KendallDoesCoding/quiz/.github/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact us at <kendall@kendalldoescoding.tech>.
+If you have any questions or need further assistance, feel free to contact us at <kendalldoescoding@gmail.com>.